Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference

-Our main theoretical result is that FLEXI--Haz enjoys the same key properties that \citet{zhong2022deep} established for partially linear Cox models under PH: the neural estimator of \(g_o\) attains the optimal composite minimax rate, and the estimator of \(\boldsymbol{\theta}_o\) is \(\sqrt{n}\)–consistent, asymptotically normal, and semiparametrically efficient.
-Crucially, these properties continue to hold in our more general, baseline-free non-PH setting, despite the presence of time in the nuisance component and the use of the full likelihood rather than a partial likelihood.
+Our main theoretical results show that the DNN estimator of $g_o$ attains the optimal composite minimax rate, that the estimator of $\btheta_o$ is $\sqrt{n}$-consistent, asymptotically normal, and semiparametrically efficient, and that pointwise frequentist asymptotic inference is available for the survival curve of a new subject through a cross-fitted one-step procedure.
+The simulation and real-data analyses support these conclusions and illustrate the practical advantages of FLEXI--Haz when proportional hazards may be too restrictive.

-The simulation study supports these theoretical findings and illustrates their practical relevance.
-In a setting with nonlinear time–covariate interactions, FLEXI--Haz produces essentially unbiased estimates of \(\boldsymbol{\theta}_o\), with empirical standard deviations that align closely with the estimated standard errors and nominal coverage for Wald-type confidence intervals.
-In contrast, the partially linear PH estimator of \citet{zhong2022deep}, which forces the nuisance component to depend only on \(\mathbf{X}\), exhibits substantial bias and severe undercoverage when the true hazard is non-proportional.
-This behavior is exactly what the theory predicts: when time-varying effects are incorrectly constrained to be time-invariant, the nuisance approximation error leaks into the finite-dimensional parameter.
-Allowing \(g_o\) to depend on both \(t\) and \(\mathbf{X}\) removes this source of misspecification, and the empirical results confirm that the resulting estimator behaves in accordance with the asymptotic theory.

-Although FLEXI--Haz provides consistent estimators of the hazard and enables estimation of the conditional survival function \(S(t \mid \mathbf{X},\mathbf{Z})\), the present work does not derive the asymptotic distribution of the resulting survival-curve estimator.
-Nevertheless, valid pointwise confidence intervals and simultaneous confidence bands can still be constructed by applying the ensemble–bootstrap procedure developed by \citet{arie2024confidence}.
-That method is fully nonparametric, accommodates right censoring, and can be used as a post–hoc procedure on top of FLEXI--Haz without modifying the training algorithm.